kkdao/micro-blockclock/README.md

-**Disclaimer** This code was given to me with the permission of a member of the chat since they don't have a github account, or the time to create one!
+**Disclaimer:** This code was given to me with the permission of a member of the chat since they don't have a github account, or the time to create one!